 Video: Vision Treatment Breakthrough: People With Diabetic Eye Disease Have a New Option That Could Preserve or Improve Their Vision

 It is possible to have diabetic retinopathy for a long time without noticing symptoms until substantial damage has occurred.
+Symptoms of diabetic retinopathy may occur in one or both eyes.

 Symptoms may include: